basicallydan/danhough.com/_posts/2015-08-16-average-day-in-seoul.markdown

 {% include _figure.html src="/img/interloper/kimbap.jpg" caption="Kimbap: The Korean Sandwich" %}

 It's also very affordable.
 The cheapest kimbap I've eaten cost me 1,500 won -- about 80p -- and it was freshly made.
-The most expensive one was 4,000 won, about £2.20.
+The most expensive one was 4,000 won, about £2.40.
 Plus, at a kimbap restaurant you'll normally get side dishes for free, such as kimchi, pickled radish and soup.
 When I get kimbap, I never leave hungry and I never leave poor.

 ---

 Next, I either spend my afternoon recording a new video about Korea for YouTube, blogging, doing a little bit of sightseeing, or -- my new favourite activity -- drumming.

 {% include _pull-right.html title="Look up" paragraph="Seoul is full of music practice rooms, usually in basements or on upper floors of buildings.
-Especially in Hongdae, live music is a really big deal both on the streets (buskers are common, unlicenced, legal and generally high-quality) and in live music clubs." text="One of the most striking features newcomers  entire buildings in Korea are used by shops and restaurants rather than just the bottom floors.
-Mixed-use in Korean means <em>really</em> mixed-use." %}
+Especially in Hongdae, live music is a really big deal both on the streets (buskers are common, unlicenced, legal and generally high-quality) and in live music clubs." text="One of the most striking features to newcomers is that entire buildings in Korea are used by shops and restaurants rather than just the bottom floors.
+Mixed-use in Korea means <em>really</em> mixed-use." %}

-They're pretty simple to use: walk in, tell them what you wanna play and for how long ("1 hour of drumming please") and they'll charge you a reasonable-sounding price.
-I spend about 5,000 won each time to play the drums for an hour: enough time to follow a few YouTube tutorials or play along to *Don't Look Back in Anger*.
+They're pretty simple to use: walk in, tell them what you wanna play and for how long ("1 hour of drumming please") and they'll charge you a reasonable price.
+I spend about 5,000 won (£2.70) each time to play the drums for an hour: enough time to follow a few YouTube tutorials or play along to *Don't Look Back in Anger*.
 I'm holding out for a local band to hear me through the door one day and invite me to busk with them.

 ## Still hungry?